shilpavijay/Algorithms/README.md

 Puzzles:

-1. Leader of the Array Problem
+1. Leader of the Array
 2. Linked List Traversal
-3. Multiplicative Problem
+3. Multiplicative